The Mekons: History

 By the mid-1980s (revitalised by the 1984 coal miners' strike) the band had returned as an active group.
 The band was now augmented by vocalist Sally Timms, violinist Susie Honeyman, ex-Damned member Lu Edmonds, accordionist/vocalist Rico Bell (a.k.a.
 Eric Bellis), and former The Rumour drummer Steve Goulding.
 They began to experiment with musical styles derived from traditional English folk (tentatively explored on the English Dancing Master EP prior to the hiatus), and American country music.
 Fear and Whiskey (1985), The Edge of the World (1986) and The Mekons Honky Tonkin' (1987) exemplified the band's new sound, which built on the innovations of Gram Parsons and blended punk ethos and left wing politics with the minimalist country of Hank Williams.
 Subsequent albums, such as The Mekons Rock 'n Roll, continued to experiment with diverse instrumentation (notably the fiddle, accordion, slide guitar, and saz).

-The Mekons Rock 'n Roll, released by A&M Records in 1989, was the band's first (and only) album to be put out by a major label.
+The Mekons Rock 'n Roll, released by A&M Records in 1989, was the band's only album put out by a major label.
 It was not a commercial success, reportedly selling only around 23,000 albums in the U.S., but was met with critical acclaim.
 It was named eighth of the top 10 albums of 1989 in the Village Voice's Pazz & Jop critics poll.
 In 1991, New York Times critic Jon Pareles called it "one of the best albums of the 1980s."

-Around the time that mekons began gain critical appraisal, their relationship with A&M Records depreciated, and they were dropped for being unable to fulfill commercial expectations.
+Around the time the Mekons began to gain critical appraisal, their relationship with A&M Records deteriorated, and they were dropped for being unable to fulfill commercial expectations.
 However, the band continued to record at a prolific rate, releasing such notable albums as 1991's Curse of the Mekons, 2000's Journey to the End of the Night, and 2002's OOOH!
 (Out of Our Heads) Natural moved the band to a more folk-flavoured sound.
 In April 2009 mekons returned to the studio to complete a new collection of songs, released in 2011 as Ancient & Modern 1911–2011 on Bloodshot Records, and, in a September 2010 interview, Jon Langford revealed that the band would tour the United States in 2011.